Walter Congreve: Later service in South Africa

-Between the wars
+Inter-war years

-After the Boer War, Congreve held a series of staff posts in Britain and Ireland, steadily advancing through the ranks as he did so.
+After the war, Congreve held a series of staff posts in Britain and Ireland, steadily advancing through the ranks as he did so.
 In November 1902 he joined the staff of the 3rd Army Corps in Ireland as he was appointed assistant military secretary and aide-de-camp to the commander-in-chief of the corps, Prince Arthur, Duke of Connaught and Strathearn.
 In May 1904 he became private secretary.
 He was promoted to lieutenant colonel and colonel while serving on half-pay in July 1908.

 In September 1909 he was made commandant of the School of Musketry in Hythe, Kent, in succession to Colonel Granville Egerton.
 In this post he excelled, and apparently, "greatly improved rifle skills, raising the rate of fire to fifteen armed shots a minute".

+He served in this post until December 1911 when Colonel Harold Ruggles-Brise took over as the school's new commandant while Congreve left for a new assignment.
+This came when he succeeded Major General George Gorringe as general officer commanding (GOC) of the 18th Infantry Brigade, part of the 6th Division, and was raised to the temporary rank of brigadier general while employed in this role.
+The division was stationed in Ireland and serving under Irish Command at the time and was one of those designated to form part of a British Expeditionary Force (BEF) in the event of war.

 First World War

-King George V with Lieutenant-General Sir Henry Rawlinson, commanding the British Fourth Army, and Lieutenant-General Sir Walter Congreve, GOC XIII Corps, on St. George's Hill near Fricourt, France, 10 August 1916.
+King George V with General Sir Henry Rawlinson, GOC British Fourth Army (pointing at map), and Lieutenant-General Sir Walter Congreve, GOC XIII Corps, on St. George's Hill near Fricourt, France, 10 August 1916.